Creating & Managing Vaults

 - Choose a reminder interval (30, 60, 90 days, or custom).

-Binding Secrets to Workflow Connectors
+Binding Vaults to Workflow Connectors

-Secrets are used in workflows by binding them to connector configurations or workflow phase environment variables.
+Vaults are used in workflows by binding them to connector configurations or workflow phase environment variables.

 In Connector Configuration